 Application to the Multimedia Arts Technology-Music program includes separate procedures for Western Michigan University and the major itself.
 Read all the steps below.

 Please review deadlines for each 2017-18 New Student Admissions Day.
+Note that no more MAT interview slots remain for the January 20, 2018 New Student Admissions Day.

 Submit an application to attend a School of Music New Student Admissions Day at least one week prior to the New Student Admissions Day that you wish to attend.
 In addition to contact information and your educational history, be prepared to address the following questions: